dhui808/websocket-snippets/spring-kafka-websocket-registry/README.md

 ## Spring Boot, Spring for Apache Kafka, WebSocket - Part 4

+	SessionSubscribeEvent is raised when a new WebSocket client using a Simple Messaging Protocol (e.g. STOMP) sends a subscription request.

 	This is the right way of dynamically starting and stopping Kafka listener container.

 	https://stackoverflow.com/questions/69160889/spring-kafka-close-the-container-and-read-the-messages-from-specific-offset-wit